ranabameer/saudi-stock-forecasting-ensembles/README.md

 The code and materials are not licensed for commercial use or redistribution at this stage.
 A formal open-source license may be added in the future upon publication or project completion.

+## Contribution Guidelines

+- This repository is primarily intended for academic and research use.
+- Contributions such as bug fixes, documentation improvements, or reproducibility enhancements are welcome.
+- Please fork the repository, create a feature branch, and submit a pull request with a clear description of changes.